COVID-19 (coronavirus disease 2019), formerly known as 2019-nCoV

 Current estimates of the time between infection and onset of symptoms range from one to 14 days with average estimates of five to six days.
 While people are mostly infectious when they show symptoms, there are indications that rarely, some people might transmit the virus without showing any symptoms or before the symptoms appear.
 If this is confirmed, it would make early detection of COVID-19 infections more difficult.
 However, it is not unusual for viral infections of this type.
 For example, this is also seen with measles.

-If you are worried you may be infected, you can now use the Ada COVID-19 assessment and screener Please keep in mind that further testing will be necessary to diagnose COVID-19.
+If you are worried you may be infected, you can do a free symptom assessment using the Ada app at any time.
+Please keep in mind that further testing will be necessary to diagnose COVID-19.

 Outside of mainland China, laboratory testing of respiratory samples confirm SARS-CoV-2 infection.